wistia/wistia-open-docs/_posts/video-seo.md

 {% post_image hashed_id: '6daa77704da771e666aebe6c8d7a0372ffab491b', class: 'center' %}

-## Search Results

-In the end, the goal is to get your content to rank higher in search engines like Google.
-Telling search engines about your content through Wistia's Video SEO features allows your pages to:

-* Rank higher in basic search results based on the presence and relevance of your video content.
-* When someone clicks on your video in a search engine results page, they will be taken directly to your website.
-* Show up as a featured video in search engine results pages.
-* Display in video specific search results.
+## Optimizing After Indexing

+In the end, the goal is to drive more traffic back to your website.
+Optimizing your video content for search engines means the pages show in results with a video (which gets clicked more often) and in video-specific search results as well.
+When a searcher clicks the video still in results, they will be taken to *your* website, which is a major advantage over YouTube SEO.

+We recommend keeping a close eye on your traffic during the SEO indexing process - see if you notice an uptick after your video content is indexed.
+From that baseline data, you can experiment with changes to improve incoming traffic.

-Make sure you have related content on your page so that search engines have context surrounding the video.
-Once your snippet is shown in search results, look out for an increase in click-through-rates!
+First, make sure you have related content on your page so that search engines have context surrounding the video.
+If you notice an increase in traffic from specific searches, add more content for those visitors.

+Second, the thing that drives folks to click on the video is the thumbnail!
+Choose a thumbnail that looks attractive for the topic at hand.
+If you update the thumbnail of your video, you will need to re-embed it, because the SEO embed code contains a direct URL to that image.
+Google will automatically update their index every few weeks.

 {% post_image hashed_id: '53a36ccf4c2bfe6215f13d2d5523d5d919176224', class: 'center' %}

 ## Adding Additional Domains